 I had an interesting Twitter correspondence the other day with the intriguingly twitter-handled Yoor Woolie.
 Has to be a Scot, you’d reckon?
 Just call me Sherlock ….

-It also brought up a guilty incident from my own past, which I will come to later.
+It also brought up a guilty incident from my own past.

 Woolie had originally tweeted: “20 years ago today, we lost one of the most unique vocalists this country has ever produced, Dundonian, Billy Mackenzie”

-Mackenzie (above, left) was perhaps best known as the man with the lovely soaring falsetto vocals on songs such Party Fears Two, with the Associates, but to me, he was the tragic musician who died by suicide and was the subject of one of my favourite Cure songs, Cut Here.
+Mackenzie (right) was perhaps best known as the man with the lovely soaring falsetto vocals on songs such Party Fears Two, with the Associates, but to me, he was the tragic musician who died by suicide and was the subject of one of my favourite Cure songs, Cut Here.

 The story goes that Robert Smith wrote it after hearing of Mackenzie’s tragic death soon after the frontman had snubbed Mackenzie backstage after a Cure gig.